Carol Hurd Green

-Carol Hurd Green (born 1935) is an American scholar, author, and editor, including of women's biography collections.
-Green is the director of the Donovan Urban Teaching Scholars Program and faculty member in the Lynch School of Education and Human Development.
+Carol Hurd Green (January 1935 – October 23, 2025) was an American scholar, author, and editor, including of women's biography collections.
+Green was the director of the Donovan Urban Teaching Scholars Program and faculty member in the Lynch School of Education and Human Development.

 Early life and education

 Green was born in 1935 in Cambridge, Massachusetts and attended Regis College for her BA.
 She completed an MA at Georgetown University in 1960 and her PhD in American Studies at George Washington University in 1971.

 Career

 Green began her teaching career as an English instructor at the College of Notre Dame in Maryland from 1959 to 1963, and then became an assistant professor at Merrimack College from 1963 to 1964.
 She was an instructor at Boston College from 1964 to 1970, and then taught at Newton College and Radcliffe College before she became the Associate Dean of the College of Art and Sciences at Boston College in 1981.

-Green is the director of the Donovan Urban Teaching Scholars Program in the Lynch School of Education and Human Development.
-She has continued as a member of the faculty after retiring from her role as associate dean.
+Green was the director of the Donovan Urban Teaching Scholars Program in the Lynch School of Education and Human Development.
+She continued as a member of the faculty after retiring from her role as associate dean.
 While she was the associate dean, Green won a Fulbright grant in 1996 to support her travel for a visiting professorship at the University of Palacky in the Czech Republic.

 Green has co-edited Notable American Women: The Modern Period, a collection of modern biographies that continues the collection in Notable American Women, 1607–1950, and the biographical collection American Women Writers: A Critical Reference Guide from Colonial Times to the Present.
 She is also the co-author of American Women in the 1960s: Changing the Future.

+Green died on October 23, 2025, at the age of 90.